altMITgcm/MITgcm66h/docs/overview/bound_forc_inter_waves.rst

 dynamics and mixing in oceanic canyons and ridges driven by large amplitude barotropic tidal currents imposed through open boundary conditions.

 :numref:`slope_TU` shows the influence of cross-slope topographic variations on internal wave breaking - the cross-slope velocity is in color, the density contoured.
 The internal waves are excited by application of open boundary conditions on the left.
-They propagate to the sloping boundary (represented using MITgcm's finite volume spatial discretization) where they break under nonhydrostatic dynamics.
+They propagate to the sloping boundary (represented using MITgcm's finite volume spatial discretization) where they break under non-hydrostatic dynamics.

   .. figure:: figs/TUt8000slope.*